DanielHelps/Reddit-emotions/README.md

 http://127.0.0.1:8000/
 ```

-If you want the server to be able to run on all IP, run the server using the following command instead:
+If you want the server to listen to all network interfaces (and run it on different addresses at the same time), run the server using the following command instead:
 ```
 Python manage.py runserver 0.0.0.0:8000
 ```